 All domain name registration fees are non-refundable, in whole or in part, even if your domain name registration is suspended, cancelled or transferred prior to the end of your term.
 Please be careful when ordering as spelling mistakes and ‘typos’ cannot be corrected or refunded.

-UK, EU and USA clients will be billed in GBP (Pounds Sterling) and prices are not subject to VAT as we are not yet VAT registered.
+UK, EU and USA clients will be billed in GBP (Pounds Sterling).
+Prices will be subject to UK VAT currently at 20%.

 Spicyapple reserves the right to change the pricing of products and/or services at any time at its own discretion.